opil/documentation/docs/final_documentation_structure/BPO/Getting_Started___Installation_Guide__User_Manual.md

 ```
 if you want to run the container in the background.

-To check if everything works properly, open a web browser (e.g. firefox) and go to `http://localhost:1026/v2/entities`.
+To check if everything works properly, open a web browser (e.g. firefox) and go to `http://<IP or localhost>:1026/v2/entities`.
 There should be a topic `/map/graph`.

 ## BPO Task Specification - Set Up Example